 Zucchini Carpaccio is a delicious raw zucchini salad with lemon, herbs, and goat cheese and this is a delicious low-carb salad to make with small fresh zucchini!

-I’ve been seeing small perfect zucchini at the farmer’s market for the last two weeks now, so it seems like a perfect time to make this Zucchini Carpaccio or Raw Zucchini Salad with Lemon, Herbs, and Goat Cheese.
-This is a dish I’ve been intrigued by since I first heard about the idea of thinly slicing zucchini and then marinating it in a dressing of olive oil and lemon juice, so I have no idea why it’s taken me so long to try it.
+I’ve been seeing small perfect zucchini at the farmer’s market for the last two weeks now, so it seems like a perfect time to make Zucchini Carpaccio!
+This raw zucchini salad with lemon and herbs is a dish I’ve been intrigued by since I first heard about the idea of thinly slicing zucchini and then marinating it in a dressing of olive oil and lemon juice.

-It was the Carpaccio of Raw Zucchini from Sidewalk Shoes that finally pushed this dish to the top of my list.
+It was the Zucchini Salad from Sidewalk Shoes that pushed this dish to the top of my must-try list.
 Pam used a recipe from Tyler Florence, but I ended up making my own version, heavy on lemon and herbs, and with the addition of a little goat cheese, since I’m always in favor of goat cheese in a salad!

 - 1/4 cup best quality extra virgin olive oil

-- Wash zucchini and dry with paper towel or dishcloth, then thinly slice into rounds, using a mandoline or sharp chef’s knife.
+- Wash zucchini and dry with paper towel or dishcloth, then thinly slice into rounds, using a Mandoline Slicer (affiliate link) or sharp chef’s knife.
 (I used the 1.5 mm size for my mandoline.)